Dans un Café à Paris (Leigh Whipper)

 On View: American Art Galleries, 5th Floor, Beyond Borders and Boundaries, 20th and 21st Centuries

-When Lois Mailou Jones painted Leigh Whipper, the latter was at the height of his career as a Broadway and Hollywood actor.
-Within months of sitting for this portrait, Whipper would be famous for his role as Crooks in the 1939 movie adaptation of John Steinbeck’s Of Mice and Men.
-Whipper’s character—a handicapped stable hand ostracized because of his race—served to illuminate the movie’s Depressionera message that the American Dream’s promise of economic and social success was impossible.
+Lois Mailou Jones painted Leigh Whipper at the height of his career as a Broadway and Hollywood actor.
+Whipper would soon be famous for his role as Crooks in the 1939 film adaptation of John Steinbeck’s Of Mice and Men.
+His character—a stable hand ostracized because of his race—served to illuminate the movie’s Depression-era message that the American Dream’s promise of economic and social success was impossible.

 Oil on canvas